qualisys/Real-Time-Protocol-Documentation/client/index.md

 ##### Skeleton component (OSC)

 Each skeleton consists of several segments.
 All segments are sent in a separate OSC message.
-The OSC address of this message is /qtm/skeleton/*skeleton_name*/*segment_name*.

-Example: /qtm/skeleton/JohonDoe/Waist.
+OSC address: `/qtm/skeleton/`	The skeleton and segment name is appended to the end of the address string.
+Example:`/qtm/skeleton/JohnDoe/Waist`.

 | OSC type | Name       | Description                    |
 | -------- | ---------- | ------------------------------ |